Integrate SymfonyInsight in your workflow¶

-The manager features are only available on Business plans (Pro, Enterprise, and Premium).
+The manager features are only available on Business plans (Pro, Enterprise, Team and Premium).
 You can manage your current plan on your account page.

 By providing features such as project collaborators, the Portfolio and automated notifications, SymfonyInsight is well suited to get a daily overview of your project's quality and size.